 Be prepared for anything.
 Limiting yourself to an idea of what you think you’re capable of or qualified for is just that, limiting.
 While you should be prepared to showcase your experience and expertise in an up to date resume, know that general competence is applicable across the board.
 If you can exhibit things like initiative, ambition, critical thinking skills, and problem solving ability in your cover letter or interview, you’ll often be able to more than make up for gaps in experience.

 Get online.
-Job search engines like job tonic are a great place to start.
+Job search engines are a great place to start.
 They consolidate all the information for you and give you the option to filter by location, field, even job title.
 You can also research the projected salary, schedule, benefits, etc of a given job before you even apply, which is a great time saver.

 Do good work.
 I know it sounds obvious, but the prevalence of unprofessionalism in every field I’ve worked is mind-boggling.
-If you get an opportunity, be it a job or even a volunteer position, be ready to blow their expectations out of the water.
+If you get an opportunity, be it a job or even a volunteer position, be ready to blow expectations out of the water.
 When you over deliver and add that kind of value, you automatically become a resource.
 Even if the people you’re helping out can’t afford to give you a full time gig, you better believe they’ll recommend you when the opportunity arises.
 My single greatest source of employment opportunities have come from recommendations.

 What are your top job search tips?